RangerDan/tobot/README.md

 # tobot
 Palindrome News Bot for [Bluesky](https://bsky.app/tobot)

-Locally run utiltiy that matches current headlines with palindromes.
-Will post skeets with palindromes and links to the news stories they match.
+Locally run utility that matches current headlines with palindromes.
+Will post skeets with palindromes and embedded links to the news stories they match.
 Human-curated to avoid mean-spirited posts.

 ## Setup